John Warne Gates: Death and legacy

 The Gates Memorial Library in Port Arthur was funded by his widow and donated to the city in 1918.
 Originally the city's public library, Gates Memorial now serves as the campus library for Lamar State College–Port Arthur.
 It was entered into the National Register of Historic Places in 1981.
 In 1971, Gates was honored with a state historical marker at the site of his Military Plaza barbed wire demonstration in San Antonio.

+In 1909, as a gift to the city of Port Arthur, TX, and to improve the educational training and opportunities of the community, John Gates founded Port Arthur College, a private institution.
+In 1975 Port Arthur was converted to a public college and renamed Lamar University – Port Arthur, later changed to Lamar State College – Port Arthur.

+John Gates is featured in the Museum of the Gulf Coast in Port Arthur, TX.